Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 If your checks prove you'll be able to port your mortgage, you'll need to start the ball rolling in terms of selling your current property, as otherwise prospective sellers won't take you seriously.

 Until you are able to provide the new property address and details, you won't get a definite mortgage offer so be very wary of contractually committing to anything before then.

-An exit fee.
-When you pay off almost every mortgage (including when you switch to a new lender – as the new provider pays off the debt on the old deal) you also pay an exit fee, which is usually a few hundred pounds.
-It might be called a deeds release fee or a final fee and you may have already paid it upfront when you took out the mortgage, so do check.
+When you pay off a mortgage (including when you remortgage to a new lender – as the new provider pays off the debt on the old deal) you normally pay an exit fee, which is usually a few hundred pounds.
+It might be called a deeds release fee or a final fee, but you may have already paid it upfront when you took out the mortgage, so do check.

-Charges for a new home loan.
-Once you've exited your old deal, you'll need to pay an arrangement fee and valuation fee for your new mortgage, so make sure you factor these in too.
+Once you've exited your old deal, you'll likely need to pay an arrangement fee and valuation fee for your new mortgage, so make sure you factor these in too.

 The key to this will be to look at the maths, and see if it adds up for you.
 Many borrowers will find that even though they can port their mortgage, the rates on offer won't be that attractive.

 If that's the case, it'll be worth seeing if it makes financial sense to pay the penalty for leaving your existing home loan and taking out a brand new mortgage elsewhere.

 If you have a few years left on a cheap deal, you are more likely to want to stick with your current mortgage than, say, if you only have a few months to go.
 This is because the earlier you leave a deal, the heftier the fees (as discussed in the previous chapter).
 Of course, if you've a long time left on a particularly pricey deal then, even with the fees to switch early, it may be wise to leave – do the maths first.